8n8/bigwebthing/README.md

 			a flat folder full of blobs, named by their sha256 hash immutable/
-			a flat folder full of blobs, named by their sha256 hash messages/
+			a flat folder full of blobs, named by their sha256 hash drafts/
-		<messageid>/
-			to.txt
-			userinput.txt
-			program.wasm
-			subject.txt
-			acknowledgement.txt
-			sent
-				empty file, if it exists then the user has decided to send it blobs.txt
-				contains a blob hash on each line outgoing/
+		<messageid>.json
+			{"to": [<list of user IDs>],
+			 "userinput": "user input string",
+			 "subject": "subject string",
+			 "program": "hash of wasm blob",
+			 "blobs": [<list of blob hashes>]}
+	sending/
+		the same as drafts
+	sent/
+		the same as drafts
+	outgoing/
 		A flat folder of small chunked blobs to be uploaded to the server and deleted when done.
-The purpose of this is so that uploads can be resumed if the program is shut down part-way through a send. incoming/
+This is so that uploads can be resumed if the program is shut down part-way through a send. incoming/
 		<some unique ID>/
 			+ the header file